Dig-A-Hash/vuetify-nft-gallery/README.md

 ```

 ## Project setup
-Clone this project then run...
+Install the latest version of [Node.js](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs), then clone this project and run...
 ```
 npm install
 ```

 ### Compiles and hot-reloads for development